 LEARN MOREThe GYRO IPT-II consistently duplicates situational awareness and spatial disorientation illusions felt in aircraft, but in a safe and controlled environment.

-LEARN MOREThe GH-100 is our most cost-effective, transportable spatial disorientation simulator capable of delivering basic flight and spatial disorientation training.
+LEARN MOREThe GAT-HELO is our most cost-effective, transportable spatial disorientation simulator capable of delivering basic flight and spatial disorientation training.

 LEARN MOREThe GAT-III is a multifunctional general aviation and spatial disorientation trainer that supports a spectrum of pilot training, including spatial disorientation prevention and unusual attitude recovery.